 The overall impact of the above-described debt refinancing and restructuring actions include not only near-term debt service savings, but also additional liquidity and capital project funding sources, a reduction in maximum annual debt service and a reshaping of the Authority's annual debt service profile.
-These actions have also allowed the Authority to maintain borrowing capacity for future borrowings to finance capital projects, including the issuance of the 2021 New Money Bonds, to complete the financing of the Terminal E modernization project, the Terminal C Optimization project and the Terminal B to C Roadway Improvements project, thereby completing the final Airport components of the Authority's current strategic plan.
-See "STRATEGIC PLAN" and "CAPITAL PROGRAM" under the headings "- Authority Funded Capital Project" and "- Funding Sources - 2021 New Money Bond Proceeds."
+These actions have also allowed the Authority to maintain borrowing capacity for future borrowings to finance capital projects, including the expected issuance of new money bonds later in fiscal year 2021 to complete the financing of the Terminal E modernization project, the Terminal C Optimization project and the Terminal B to C Roadway Improvements project, thereby completing the final Airport components of the Authority's current strategic plan.
+See "STRATEGIC PLAN" and "CAPITAL PROGRAM" under the headings "- Authority Funded Capital Project" and "- Funding Sources - Future Bond Proceeds."

-- Continued Effective Use and Pursuit of Additional Federal Funding.
+- Continued Effective Use and Pursuit of Additional Funding under CARES Act and COVID Relief Act.
 The Authority expects to continue its effective use of and pursuant of additional funding to support operations, including as follows: - CARES Act Funding.
 The Authority is submitting expense reimbursements to the FAA under the federal CARES Act for wages, operating expenses associated with commercial parking, transportation services and concessions related expenses incurred at Logan Airport, among other items.
-The Authority's financial plan includes the expected use of the remaining \$113 million of CARES Act grant funds in fiscal year 2021. - CRRSAA.
+The Authority's financial plan includes the expected use of the remaining \$113 million of CARES Act grant funds in fiscal year 2021.

+COVID Relief Act.
 The Coronavirus Response and Relief Supplemental Appropriation Act (H.R.
-133) (the "CRRSAA"), signed into law by the President on December 27, 2020, includes \$2 billion in funds to be awarded as economic relief to eligible U.S. airports and eligible concessions at those airports to prevent, prepare for, and respond to the COVID-19 public health emergency.
+133) (the "COVID Relief Act"), signed into law by the President on December 27, 2020, includes \$2 billion in funds to be awarded as economic relief to eligible U.S. airports and eligible concessions at those airports to prevent, prepare for, and respond to the COVID-19 public health emergency.
 To distribute these funds, the FAA has established the Airport Coronavirus Response Grant Program.
 The FAA will make grants to all eligible airports that are part of the national airport system, including all commercial service airports, all reliever airports, and some public-owned general aviation airports.